apache/camel-website/content/blog/2024/07/camel47-whatsnew/index.md

 Added more trace decorators for more components.
 This gives more components specific metadata in the trace spans.

+## Camel Tests

+We have started a multi-release effort to cleanup the base class used for testing.
+In this release we introduced a new set of classes for configuring test behavior, marked several APIs as deprecated, split some of the responsibilities of the `CamelTestSupport` class.
+This change aims to make the testing code more aligned with JUnit 5 features and provide a simpler interface for the users.

 ## Miscellaneous

 The `camel-as2` has been made more robust and better support for using compression.